Europe’s partners: The United States, Russia and Turkey

 Need for respect

-Geopolitically, the U.S., Russia and Turkey belong on the top of Europe’s priority list.
+Geopolitically, Europe’s chief partners, the U.S., Russia and Turkey belong on the top of their priority list.
 All three, in their own way, are genuinely interested in having good relations with Western and Central Europe.
 Most of the countries in these regions, but not all, are now members of the European Union.
 The fate of this part of the world will depend largely on how these countries build mutual relations.

 In their dealings with Moscow and Ankara, the European powers make little attempt to understand the other side.
-While their tone differs slightly from how they address Washington, they still behave as if they were morally superior.
+While their tone differs slightly from how they address Washington, they still behave as if they were morally superior to Europe’s partners.

 Vladimir Putin and Recep Tayyip Erdogan are democratically elected presidents.
 Whether one agrees or disagrees with their worldview and policies, they are legitimate rulers.
 They are in office because Russian and Turkish voters believed they would best represent their country’s interests.
 Of course, one can try to support the cause of freedom, but it cannot be the role of the EU or European leaders to change Russia’s and Turkey’s governance systems.